FahadSarfraz/wayblee-web/_pages/privacy-policy.md

 <br>

-## 7. How do you unsubscribe from Waybum or request the modification/deletion of your personal data?
+## 7. How do you unsubscribe from Wayblee or request the modification/deletion of your personal data?

-You can unsubscribe from Waybum at any time by following the applicable procedure described below:
+You can unsubscribe from Wayblee at any time by following the applicable procedure described below:

 Send a termination request to us via the “contact us” form Mention “Termination” in the subject line of the message.
-At any time, you may also review, update, correct, or delete your personal data appearing in your User account on Waybum.
+At any time, you may also review, update, correct, or delete your personal data appearing in your User account on Wayblee.

-However, all comments, forum posts, and similar contents that you have written may remain publicly available on Waybum and associated with your given name, even after the deletion of your User account.
+However, all comments, forum posts, and similar contents that you have written may remain publicly available on Wayblee and associated with your given name, even after the deletion of your User account.

 <br>

 ## 8. Third-Party Website

-The Website may contain links to or interconnections with websites operated by third parties that are not subject to this privacy policy and where the practices relating to the collection and use of personal data are likely to be different from those in force on Waybum.
+The Website may contain links to or interconnections with websites operated by third parties that are not subject to this privacy policy and where the practices relating to the collection and use of personal data are likely to be different from those in force on Wayblee.

 To the extent that we are neither the owner nor the publisher of such websites, we cannot be held responsible for how such websites collect and use personal data about you.
 It is recommended that you review the information about the processing of personal data made available by these websites.